LeLocTai/translucent-image-doc/manual.rst

 Translucent Image
 ^^^^^^^^^^^^^^^^^

+* **Source Image**: The sprite to use for this image.
+* **Material**: Multiple Translucent Image using the same material can only have different color, but they can batch dynamically to only take one draw call.

+	.. attention:: Material used here must use the shader UI/TranslucentImage
+* **Color, Raycast Target, Image Type**: same as built-in Image.

 * **Source**: Translucent Image Source component.
 This is where the image gets the blurred screen.
-It will automatically being set to the first one found, so you should make sure there on in your screen before creating any Translucent Image.
+It will automatically being set to the first one found, so you should make sure there one in your scene before creating any Translucent Image.
 You can always override this to change which camera will be blurred.
-* **Color**: Color.
 * **Vibrancy**: How colorful you want the background to be, 0 mean black and white, negative value will invert the color.
 This is great for enhancing the detail behind the image, or making death screen.
-* **Material**: Multiple Translucent Image using the same material can only have different color, but they can batch dynamically to only take one draw call.

-	.. attention:: Material used here must use the shader UI/TranslucentImage
-* **Raycast Target**: same as other UI element, whether it receive pointer event or not.
-(Translation: clickable.
-And some other minor stuff).
+* **Brightness**: Brighten or darken the background.
+* **Flatten**: Pull the color of the background closer together.
+This make it easier to ensure the legibility of your foreground element in case the background might change color a lot.